Should spoken English be the principal objective of language learning?

 Most textbooks published in recent years place the greatest emphasis on spoken language in that they embody a methodology that is largely oral.

 Traditional grammarians who taught language by talking in the vernacular about language, by setting written translations and largely written grammatical exercises, neglected a very important priciple:

 "On the whole people learn what they do.
 Do something enough times and you will become competent in doing it thereafter."
 Their Ss did in fact have plenty to do, but the pretence was that they were learning to speak a foreign language.

-I discovered this when I arrived in France with French O-level to my credit, but with few French utterances to offer a native French speaker.
+I discovered this when I arrived in France, having passed my school French examination, but with few French utterances to offer a native French speaker.
 I was almost completely unrehearsed in the speaking skill.

 Functionalism is usually associated with the "cognitive" approach which emphasizes the need for meaningful utterances and learning goals which are visible to the student as well as the teachers.

 Psychologists and linguists have felt language practice in this context to be more motivating for learners.